-Expert lectures are daily returning lectures (30 minutes plus 15 minute question time) on a specific topic, starting after the Daily Briefing at 11:00 l.t. / 0900 UTC has ended, i.e. between 11:30 and 11:45 l.t.
+Expert lectures are daily returning lectures (Tue-Thu, 30 minutes plus 15 minute question time) on a specific topic, starting after the Daily Briefing at 11:00 l.t. / 0900 UTC has ended, approximately between 11:30 and 11:45 l.t.
 (0930-0945 UTC).
-They are intended both for the audience on site and for remote participants that can follow the presentation through the Saba Meeting teleconferencing software.
+They are intended both for the audience on site and for remote participants who can follow the presentation through the Saba Meeting teleconferencing software.